 However, deep fakes can also create photo-realistic images based on random imaging data that you a deep fake program.
 Let's say a client told you on a project that they wanted to have an Apple Store in the background.
 However, they wanted to avoid copy-write infringement.
-You could then use a deep fake program to generate a similar building, but one the viewer knew represented an Apple Store.
+You could then use them in a deep fake program to generate a similar building, but one the viewer knew represented an Apple Store.

 Deep fake technology is also huge for film studios in case an actor passes away while filming a movie.
 Instead of creating a 3D model, animating the actor's face, and then creating the materials, studios can now just use a stand in and map the actor's face over the look-a-like.

 CGI Modeling and Animation vs Deep Learning